HBrock/rfc9481bis/draft-brockhaus-lamps-rfc9481bis.md

 The ML-DSA signature algorithm is defined in [FIPS 204](#NIST.FIPS.204).

 The Module-Lattice-Based Digital Signature Algorithm (ML-DSA) is a quantum-resistant digital signature scheme standardized by the NIST.
-This document specifies the use of the ML-DSA in CMP at three security levels: ML-DSA-44, ML-DSA-65, and ML-DSA-87.
+This document specifies the use of the ML-DSA in CMP.
 The pre-hash varient of ML-DSA, called HashML-DSA, is not specified in this document.
 If pre-hasing is required, the External &micro; mode of ML-DSA can be used, see {{Appendix D of RFC9881}}.

 The signature algorithm ML-DSA is identified by the following OIDs: